- Elgar original reference

 Chapter 6: Subnational Participation in National Decisions: The Role of Second Chambers

-Wilfried Swenden Second chambers have been among the most frequently described institutions of federal government.
+6 Subnational participation in national decisions: the role of second chambers Wilfried Swenden Second chambers have been among the most frequently described institutions of federal government.
 They are said to represent subnational interests (interests of the states, provinces, Länder, cantons, Autonomous Communities, Regions and Communities, Republics or oblasts) in decision-making at the national level.
 In the current context of multi-level governance, a growing number of policies cross-cut across levels (vertical entanglement) and policy sectors (horizontal entanglement).
 For instance, regulations to combat climate change cross-cut various ministerial departments (agriculture, environment, energy, transport, housing, finance) and levels of government (global, European, national, regional, local).
 In this chapter, we are only interested in the latter type, that is, vertical coordination, with a special focus on patterns of state – sub-state (but supralocal) coordination.
 For instance, in climate change policy, the national level may play a key role in determining the appropriate national environmental targets and in representing its interests in supranational or global forums.
 However, it may not be able to reach these targets without the cooperation of subnational actors who are responsible for implementing them.
 Therefore, involving the latter in the process of setting climate change regulations is crucial if the state is to reach its objectives and fulfil its international commitments.
 Second chambers could be the structural or institutional intergovernmental device in which vertically joined-up policies such as climate change regulations are discussed and decided upon.
-The key objectives of this chapter are (a) to provide an overview of the diversity of second chambers in terms of their composition and powers and...
+The key objectives of this chapter are (a) to provide an overview of the diversity...

 You are not authenticated to view the full text of this chapter or article.